 Create conflict to start the conversation.

 Own what you’ve got to offer and give potential visitors something to think about.
 What’s popular right now?
 What is the right context to use?
 Here are some examples of conflict in advertising.

 - Wendy’s Twitter game is on point with quick witted responses, including participation in National Roast Day (where followers ask to get roasted, and Wendy’s truly delivers).
 It’s not for everybody, but they have been connecting with their target audience in a real way.

 - If you haven’t seen the “It’s Time to DeSide” campaign commercials, refresh yourself on Youtube.
 This series of commercials created conflict where there was none.
 They even created some fun research to go along with it.
 Read more about the research on The Drum.

 - Boone, North Carolina’s “It’s Better Here than There” campaign is a great example of a smaller DMO getting creative to stand out.
 Although they use a little stereotypical self-deprecating humor, the campaign is fun and lighthearted.
 They are creating conflict by poking fun at overcrowded beaches and other destinations while pointing out the charm, coziness and adventure opportunities of the mountains.
 They also did some clever guerrilla marketing to go along with it.

 Finally, expect to fail and be okay with that.

-When you base your overall brand on research and a Marketing Action Plan, you’ll be less likely to fail.
+When you base your overall brand on research and the target markets defined in your Marketing Action Plan, you’ll be less likely to fail.
 But even with research and planning on your side, failure is a distinct possibility — and that’s not always a bad thing.
 Failure allows you to create more freely and expand your comfort zone.
 Every failure teaches you something and can lead to new opportunities.
-So, don’t be afraid to get out of your comfort zone, explore what truly makes your destination or attraction unique, and push your board to follow along.
+So, don’t be afraid to get out of your comfort zone and explore what truly makes your destination or attraction unique.